superfly/docs/app-guides/supercronic.html.md

 Check out [cron.help](https://cron.help) if you need a quick crontab syntax reference.

-## Install `superchronic` in the container
+## Install `supercronic` in the container

-The [latest releases for superchronic](https://github.com/aptible/supercronic/releases) are on [Github](https://github.com/aptible/supercronic), where they include copy pasta 🍝instructions for getting it in your Dockerfile.
-As of November 2022, the current version of `superchronic` is v0.2.1.
+The [latest releases for supercronic](https://github.com/aptible/supercronic/releases) are on [Github](https://github.com/aptible/supercronic), where they include copy pasta 🍝instructions for getting it in your Dockerfile.
+As of November 2022, the current version of `supercronic` is v0.2.1.
 You'll want to check the [releases page](https://github.com/aptible/supercronic/releases) for the latest version, but here's what it looks like now:

 ```
 # Latest releases available at https://github.com/aptible/supercronic/releases